Open to all

 Absolutely — most groups in Canada have a mix of Bahá'í and non-Bahá'í participants.

-Browse all upcoming gatherings →
+Browse all junior youth groups →